RTG2668 Projects

 Over recent years, the incidence of many autoimmune diseases, such as Multiple Sclerosis (MS) and Type 1 Diabetes (T1D), has been on the rise.
 However, the pathogenesis of most autoimmune diseases remains poorly understood, and current treatments are often broadly immunosuppressive or merely slow disease progression.
 Therefore, a deeper understanding of the initiation, maintenance, and progression of autoimmune diseases is highly desired to develop new therapeutic approaches with greater specificity and efficacy.

-B3: Regulation of B cell signaling and differentiation by metabolites in the context of autoimmunity
+B3: Regulation of B Cell Signalling and Differentiation by Metabolites in Autoimmunity

 B cells are known to play a substantial role in the pathogenesis of various autoimmune disorders including autoimmune bullous diseases.
 The metabolic composition of the B cell microenvironment changes in a dynamic manner in response to infection or inflammation.
 Access to metabolites not only drives energy generation but also shapes cell signaling and cell fate decisions.
 Our overarching goal is to determine whether the access to specific nutrients affects B cell redox balance, BAFF- and B cell receptor mediated signaling as well as differentiation to plasma cells and regulatory B cells in the context of autoimmune bullous diseases.
 Moreover, we seek to determine whether targeting redox homeostasis of normal and aberrant B cells can alter humoral immune responses.
 To this end we will use a combination of in vivo and in vitro models and assess metabolic reprogramming, redox balance and cell fate decisions.
 In summary, our goal is to determine whether the metabolic microenvironment affects B cell fate decisions in an autoimmune setting and to test how ROS scavengers affect B cell responses.